-If the oil is at or below the cross-hatched area at the tip of the dipstick, then you will need to add at least one quart of oil.
+If the oil is below the cross-hatched area at the tip of the dipstick, you will need to add at least one quart/liter of oil.
 But you must use the right kind.
 This section explains what kind of oil to use.
-For engine oil crankcase capacity, see Capacities and Specifications on page 5-107.
+For engine oil crankcase capacity, see Capacities and Specifications on page 5-106.

 Notice: Do not add too much oil.
-If your engine has so much oil that the oil level gets above the cross-hatched area that shows the proper operating range, your engine could be damaged.
+If the engine has so much oil that the oil level gets above the cross-hatched area that shows the proper operating range, the engine could be damaged.

-See Engine Compartment Overview on page 5-12 for the location of the engine oil fill cap.
+See Engine Compartment Overview on page 5-10 for the location of the engine oil fill cap.